llmos-ai/llmos.ai/docs/user_guide/advanced/namespace.md

 If you need to offer a service to all users within your company or organization, this namespace is ideal for hosting such publicly accessible resources.

 ### User Namespace

-In LLMOS, admins can create new namespaces and assign normal users to these namespaces with different [roles](../../user_and_auth/role-template#namespace-roles).

-Normal user can create resources within the namespace they are assigned to but cannot create a new namespace.

-To manage namespaces, go to the **Advanced > Namespace** page.

-### User Namespace